 (a) The Board of Trustees shall appoint the Treasurer/ Chief Financial Officer by resolution, which resolution shall set the Treasurer/Chief Financial Officer's annual compensation.
 It shall be the duty of the Treasurer, as Chief Financial Officer of the Trust, to oversee the financial affairs of the Trust, report at each regular meeting of the Board of Trustees, and participate in preparing the annual report of the Trust and the filing of all required tax returns and other regulatory reports.
 The Treasurer shall be the Contracting Officer of the Agency for the disposition of real and personal property in accordance with the provisions of the PAAA.
 The Treasurer shall be the Freedom of Information Officer of the Trust in accordance with the provisions of the New York State Freedom of Information Law.
 The Treasurer shall perform such other duties as may be assigned to him or her by the Board of Trustees or the Executive Director.
-From time to time, the Board of Trustees may designate certain duties of the Treasurer and other such duties as may be assigned to him or her.
+From time to time, the Board of Trustees may employ or contract with an appointed Acting Treasurer to whom the Board of Trustees may designate certain duties of the Treasurer and other such duties as may be assigned to him or her.